finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Review with Resharper
 - Fix: UWP join and host
 - Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
+- Make zx be alt for column, and cv be alt for page
+- Get rid of current cv by mapping functionality to page
 - Add rate limit for how often to update allCards and allSets
 - Support Number card property data type (decimals)
 - Enhance boolean card property data type